30 Great Attractions & Places you must visit in Normandy – What to do in Normandy

 And, in the Market town of Falaise you can visit his place of birth and where he grew up to be king.

 The grounds are very impressive to walk around and include special fixed Viewmaster style devices that allow you to see the castle and grounds in the past

-This swimming pool is very well kept, has a splash area for babies, a big lap pool, slides, small wave pool, and an outside pool with a sun lounge area so you can relax here for a good few hours and this is why swimming in Falaise makes our list.
-You could combine a swim following or before you visit Chateaux Guillaume.
+This swimming pool in Falaise is one our favourites and is very well kept, has a splash area for babies, a big lap pool, slides, small wave pool, and an outside pool with a sun lounge area so you can relax here for a good few hours.

-One tip to avoid the crowds in the summer is to visit over lunchtime between 12-2 as your in France and all the locals are at lunch.
-See their website for opening times and more details.
+One tip to avoid the crowds at the swimming pools in the summer is to visit over lunchtime, between 12-2, as all the locals will be at lunch.

 Normandy is also famous for its horses and is home to the National Stud farm and equestrian centre called Haras Du Pin.